dalehamel/ruby-production-breakpoints/README.md

 # How to use this

-This is in early phases of development, but the [architecture doc](./docs/architecture.md) is a good place to get started.
+This is in early phases of development, but the [architecture doc](https://bpf.sh/production-breakpoints-doc/index.html) is a good place to get started.

-// FIXME  show basic usage in README once stable
+// FIXME  show basic usage right here in README once stable